Uniform approximation of Abhyankar valuation ideals in function field of prime characteristic: Test Ideals

 It is denoted $\tau(R, \mathfrak{a}^t)$, or $\tau(\mathfrak{a}^t)$ when $R$ is clear from context.
 If $\mathfrak{a} = R$, we usually just write $\tau(R)$, and call it \textbf{the test ideal of $R$}. \end{definition}

-\begin{remark} The existence of $\tau(R, \mathfrak{a}^t)$, which is not at all obvious from its definition, is a consequence of a deep result of Hochster and Huneke on the existence of \emph{completely stable test elements} for Noetherian, F-finite domains \cite[Theorem 5.10]{HH94}.
-If $c \in R$ is such an element, then Hara and Takagi show that
+\begin{remark} The existence of $\tau(R, \mathfrak{a}^t)$, which is not at all obvious from its definition, is a consequence of a deep result of Hochster and Huneke on the existence of \emph{(completely stable) test elements} for Noetherian, F-finite domains.
+Test elements are abundant in this setting -- any $c \in R$ such that $R_c$ is regular (such c always exist since $R$ is generically regular and excellent) has a power that is a test element \cite[Theorem 5.10]{HH94}.
+Given a test element $c \in R$, Hara and Takagi show that

 where $\phi$ ranges over all elements of $\text{Hom}_R(F^e_*R, R)$ \cite[Lemma 2.1]{HT04}. \end{remark}

 Having addressed the issue of the existence of test ideals, we now collect most of their basic properties, in part to highlight their similarity with multiplier ideals.